-Here are some creative fundraising ideas for museums to get your team started.
+Here are some creative fundraising ideas for museums.

 School programs at museums enable students to make connections and develop an understanding of art creatively and historically.
-The experiences K-12 students are offered include facilitated visits with docents, museum artists, poets, curators and art donors.
-Guided programs provide opportunities for students to work directly with ideas, interpretation and communication.
-Teachings ignite curiosity and cultivate academic and personal skill.
+The experiences K-12 students are offered include facilitated visits with docents, museum artists, poets, curators, and art donors.
+Guided programs provide opportunities for students to work directly with ideas, interpretation, and communication.
+Teachings ignite curiosity and cultivate academic and personal skills.

-An example is a one hour guided visit in the galleries with a additional hour to create art.
+An example of a unique school museum program is a one hour guided visit in the galleries with an additional hour to create art.
 After exploring and discussing different paintings and sculptures in the galleries, students create their own unique work to take home.
-Creative challenges encourage material exploration, creative thinking, and problem-solving.
+Creative challenges encourage material exploration, creative thinking, and problem-solving in children.